Danziger/CarND-T1-P1-Lane-Lines-Detection/WRITEUP.md

 Lastly, I just draw the two resulting lines on top of the original image:

 ![Final Result][step8]

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

 ### 2. Identify potential shortcomings with your current pipeline